DoctorFang/DoctorFang.github.io/_pages/ortho.md

 ## Goal

-To understand, prevent, and recover from musculoskeletal problems, including osteoporosis, ostearthritis, ACL ruptures, ankle sprains, and more.
+Use biomechanics, imaging, and modeling techniques to understand, prevent, and recover from musculoskeletal problems, including osteoporosis, ostearthritis, ACL ruptures, ankle sprains, and more.

 ## Projects